 The Océ 9700 and 9800 large format printers use pressure instead of heat to fix toners to the paper.

-In the USA the number of printing companies grows to 62,000 – the highest number that will ever be reached.
+In the USA the number of commercial printing establishments grows to 65,000 – the highest number that will ever be reached.

 FF Dax from Hans Reichel is a ‘spurless’ sans-serif in which strokes end without terminals.
 This gives it a modernist abstract look.
 FF Daxline and FF Daxline Office Pro, released in 2005, are updated versions.

 These are some important or remarkable events from 1995:

 - Eight people die in a nerve gas attack in the Tokyo subway.

 - Timothy McVeigh uses a car bomb to blow up an Oklahoma City federal building.